 We’ve recovered millions of dollars in damages over the years, with each recovery based on the individual client’s unique injuries and accident circumstances.
 We can’t promise a specific outcome in any particular case, but we invite you to view our case results.
 Our victories reflect our firm’s strong commitment to optimum outcomes.
 For example, we obtained $300,000 in damages on behalf of a client who fell due to poor parking lot maintenance.
 Our attorneys overcame the denial and negotiated a substantial settlement.

-Falls are one of the most common causes of injuries and fatalities in Florida.
+Falls are one of the most common causes of injuries and fatalities in Tampa and throughout the state of Florida.
 The Florida Health Department documented falls as the primary cause of fatal injuries for residents age 65 and older.
 Falls are number two on the list of unintentional injury-related deaths among residents of all ages.
 Every year, the Occupational Safety and Health Administration lists falls as the number one cause of construction-related fatalities nationwide.